Geometric Aspects of Covariant Phase Space Formalism: Solution Space Slicings and Surface Charge Integrability: Discussion

-There are several promising directions for further consideration that naturally emerge from the geometric framework established in this work: \begin{itemize} \item {\textbf{Memory Effects, Holonomies, and Algebras.} One of the main objectives of this study is to develop rigorous definition of geometric quantities--connection, torsion, and curvature--intrinsic to the boundary sector of the SPS.
-This formalism provides a natural language to revisit memory effects, which are traditionally categorized into soft and hard parts.
-A crucial open question is to rigorously distinguish slicing-dependent and slicing-independent parts of these memory effects.
-We propose the following geometric identification: within our framework, the soft memory effect manifests as the holonomy associated with the boundary connection on the SPS which is slicing-dependent, whereas the hard memory corresponds to the SPS torsion which is slicing-independent.
 Furthermore, this geometric perspective is deeply tied to the algebraic formulation of memory effects.
 While the standard Barnich-Troessaert (BT) bracket provides a framework for computing the algebra of the integrable parts of surface charges (boundary modes), a complete description of the radiative phase space requires understanding the cross-commutation relations between the boundary and bulk modes.
 Recent progress has established brackets for the isolated boundary-boundary and bulk-bulk sectors \cite{Adami:2023wbe, Ciambelli:2023mir}, but the boundary-bulk relations remain to be fully explored.
 Our curvature-based framework cleanly isolates genuine physical flux from the fake flux that is coordinate artifacts, thus, it provides the precise slicing-independent foundation needed to uniquely define these cross-sector brackets.
 This suggests an algebraic formulation of the memory effect.
-We postpone the explicit development of formulation of geometric/algebraic memory effect to future work.}
+We postpone the explicit development of the formulation of geometric/algebraic memory effect to future work.}